-Sky profit down but streaming subscriber numbers surge
+First-half result: Sky profit down but streaming subscriber numbers surge

-Sky has reported a jump in total subscriber numbers in the first-half from 779,000 to 795,000, driven by a 74 per cent increase in subs to its various streaming services.
+Sky has reported a jump in total subscriber numbers in the first-half from 779,000 (or the year-ago 750,000) to 795,000, driven by a 74 per cent increase in subs to its various streaming services.

-A new target has been set of 1 million subs by 2021, which would represent an all-time high.
+For the second period in a row, streaming subscriber numbers (which jumped from 113,000 first half of 2019 to 196,000) grew faster than satellite numbers fell.

-The bad news: streaming subscribers pay less per month than satellite customers, and Sky's interim net profit fell to $11.9m from the year-ago $102.2m (before an impairment) and the company re-affirmed that it make lower profit and revenue for the full-year.
+The bad news: streaming subscribers pay less per month than satellite customers, and Sky's interim net profit fell to $11.9m from the year-ago $53.6m and the company reaffirmed that it make lower profit and revenue for the full-year.
 Its dividend remains suspended.

-First-half revenue fell 5 per cent to $385m (more on first-half financials shortly).

-Another event-filled half under new-broom CEO Martin Stewart saw Sky lose keep netball rights, but lose domestic cricket to Spark.

 READ MORE: